digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 Exclusive Lock Acquisition
 """"""""""""""""""""""""""

-A participant node replica acquires an exclusive application level lock (e.g. `Postgres advisory lock <https://www.postgresql.org/docs/11/explicit-locking.html#ADVISORY-LOCKS>`_) which is bound to a particular database connection.
+A participant node replica acquires an exclusive application-level lock (e.g. `Postgres advisory lock <https://www.postgresql.org/docs/11/explicit-locking.html#ADVISORY-LOCKS>`_) which is bound to a particular database connection.
 The active replica that acquires the lock becomes the leader.
 The replica then uses the same connection for all writes that are not idempotent.

 ..
 NOTE::
   Using the same connection for writes ensures that the lock is active while writes are performed.